Radical Resilience: A Conversation with Amy Dresner 📅 Wednesday, April 2nd @ 7pm EST / 4pm PT

 • pain

-As with all side effects, they vary per person and can dissipate after a period of time taking the medication.
+As with many medication side effects, they vary per person and may dissipate after a period of time, as the body adjusts to the medication.

 Subutex is a sublingual pill.
 It is important to allow the medication to fully dissolve under the tongue or against the cheek (not chewing or swallowing) in order to receive the full dosage, as buprenorphine is not absorbed well in the stomach or intestines.